thayton/thayton.github.io/_drafts/iterating-through-dynamic-select-options-with-selenium.md

 Now let's revisit the *states()*, *districts()* and *projects()* generators.
 They can all be refactored since they also follow a common pattern:

-- Get a reference to a select element
+- Get a reference to a SELECT element
 - Generate its list of values
 - Iterate through those values